Your browser is out of date.

 This unique and valuable collection of Russian avant-garde artwork is the second largest collection of its kind in the world.

-About a 30-40 minute drive from the Turkmenistan/Uzbekistan border is the Nukus Museum of Art, also known as The State Museum of Arts of the Republic of Karapalkstan (and the Savitsky Museum).
+About 30 minutes' drive from the Turkmenistan/Uzbekistan border is the Nukus Museum of Art, also known as The State Museum of Arts of the Republic of Karapalkstan (and the Savitsky Museum).
 Igor Savitsky established the state museum in 1966 after convincing local authorities of the value of his extensive artefact collection.
 Savitsky alone is responsible for assembling the impressive avant-garde art collection, and it was no easy task.

 An example of the unique artwork curated by Savitsky.
 Photo by Brian Ma